-Determining whether the supportive relationship is grounds for an alimony modification will depend on the circumstances of each case.
+Determining whether the supportive relationship is grounds for an alimony modification will depend on the circumstances of each case in the Florida courts.
 The court will consider many factors, such as:

-- The extent the party receiving alimony and the person they are in a relationship with have acted as a married couple.
-For instance, are they using the same last name, living together, and acting as husband and wife?
+- The extent to which the party receiving alimony and the paying spouse they are in a relationship have acted as a married couple.
+For instance, are they using the same last name, long-term marriage, living together, and acting as husband and wife?

-- The extent to which the parties have pooled or comingled their assets and income.
+- The extent to which the parties have pooled or comingled their assets and net income.

 - The extent of financial support provided to the ex-spouse by the person they are now in a relationship with.

 The financial information of a former spouse’s new partner may be confidential and barred from a petition to modify alimony in Florida.
 The financial information of private persons is entitled to protection by Florida’s constitutional right of privacy.
 See Mogul v.
 Mogul.
-However, if the Tampa divorce lawyer seeking modification can prove the financial information is relevant, or there is a compelling reason to compel disclosure, it will be admissible in a modification case.
+However, suppose the Tampa divorce lawyer seeking modification can prove the financial information is relevant, or there is a compelling reason to compel disclosure.
+In that case, it will be admissible in a modification case.

 How To Collect Alimony Owed

 Consult a 5-Star Divorce and Alimony Law Firm

 Navigating the rocky road of divorce is rarely easy or pleasant.
 However, the accomplished attorneys with Florida Law Advisers will work tirelessly to help you receive a fair divorce settlement.
-They will serve as your advocate throughout your divorce proceedings and strive to ensure that you receive your fair share of the property and other key assets linked to your marriage.
+Attorney client relationship will serve as your advocate throughout your divorce proceedings and strive to ensure that you receive your fair share of marital assets, the property, and other key assets linked to your marriage.